uTensor/uTensor/contribution_guide.md

 ### Two kinds of pull request

   1. Adding new features to uTensor:
     -  Create a new [issue](https://github.com/uTensor/uTensor/issues) and discuss the idea with core maintainers.
-We want to make sure your time is well spent and learn about you.
+Through the discussions, we want to make sure your time is well spent and learn about you.
     -  Start the implementing the feature once the feedback is received.
       - uTensor runtime [local build instructions](#localBuild)
       - Code Generator Developer Build